Surface weather analysis: Outflow boundaries and squall lines

 Organized areas of thunderstorm activity not only reinforce pre-existing frontal zones, but they can outrun cold fronts.
 This outrunning occurs in a pattern where the upper level jet splits into two streams.
 The resultant mesoscale convective system (MCS) forms at the point of the upper level split in the wind pattern at the area of the best low-level inflow.
 The convection then moves east and equatorward into the warm sector, parallel to low-level thickness lines.
 When the convection is strong and linear or curved, the MCS is called a squall line, with the feature placed at the leading edge where the significant wind shifts and pressure rises.
+Even weaker and less organized areas of thunderstorms will lead to locally cooler air and higher pressures, and outflow boundaries exist ahead of this type of activity, "SQLN" or "SQUALL LINE", while outflow boundaries are depicted as troughs with a label of "OUTFLOW BOUNDARY" or "OUTFLOW BNDRY".

 Sea and land breeze fronts

 Sea breeze fronts occur on sunny days when the landmass warms the air above it to a temperature above the water temperature.
 Similar boundaries form downwind on lakes and rivers during the day, as well as offshore landmasses at night.
 Since the specific heat of water is so high, there is little diurnal temperature change in bodies of water, even on the sunniest days.
 The water temperature varies less than 1 C-change.
 By contrast, the land, with a lower specific heat, can vary several degrees in a matter of hours.

+During the afternoon, air pressure decreases over the land as the warmer air rises.
+The relatively cooler air over the sea rushes in to replace it.
+The result is a relatively cool onshore wind.
+This process usually reverses at night where the water temperature is higher relative to the landmass, leading to an offshore land breeze.
+However, if water temperatures are colder than the land at night, the sea breeze may continue, only somewhat abated.
+This is typically the case along the California coast, for example.

+If enough moisture exists, thunderstorms can form along sea breeze fronts that then can send out outflow boundaries.
+This causes chaotic wind/pressure regimes if the steering flow is weak.
+Like all other surface features, sea breeze fronts lie inside troughs of low pressure.

+Microscale features

+Descending reflectivity core

+A descending reflectivity core (DRC) is a meteorological phenomenon observed in supercell thunderstorms, characterized by a localized, small-scale area of enhanced radar reflectivity that descends from the echo overhang into the lower levels of the storm.